lucascherzer/whisper-svc/README.md

 # whisper-svc

-A containerization of OpenAIs whisper speech recognition model
+A containerization of OpenAIs whisper speech recognition model.
+Exposes an API to transcribe mp3 files

 ## Building + Deploying